Sheikh Rashid brought to Islamabad local court

 Subsequently, Ahmed approached the Lahore High Court (LHC) against the move, stating that the ETPB officials were “misusing their powers under the orders of political high-ups”.
 Admitting his plea, the LHC ordered the board to settle matters of the property’s ownership within 15 days and also chided the ETPB for its ambiguous stance pertaining to the issue.

-It is pertinent to mention that the government had distanced itself from Rashid’s arrest.
-In a statement, Interior Minister Rana Sanaullah asserted that the government had nothing to do with Rashid’s arrest.
+It is pertinent to mention that the government had distanced itself from Ahmed’s arrest.
+In a statement, Interior Minister Rana Sanaullah asserted that the government had nothing to do with Ahmed’s arrest.

 The minister said it was the duty of the police to take action in case there is a violation of law.
 Sanaullah said all were equal before the law and those who broke the law would be held accountable.